 While the college application process can be long and full of back-and-forth before the final decision is made, sometimes you just know when you’ve found the right place.
 Students who are confident that WPI is the place for them can now take advantage of our Early Decision admission option—if you apply Early Decision and are accepted, you’ll enter into a binding agreement where, upon acceptance, you’ll withdraw all applications to other colleges, not file any new ones, and enroll at WPI.

-The Early Decision I deadline is November 1, with a notification date of December 15.
+The Early Decision I deadline is November 1, with a notification by mid December.

-The Early Decision II deadline is January 15, with a notification date of February 15.
+The Early Decision II deadline is January 5, with a notification by mid February.

 Early Decision FAQs